The Role of Inflammation In Neurodegenerative Diseases

 As you navigate through your journey with Parkinson’s disease, it becomes increasingly crucial for you to understand how inflammation directly impacts its progression.

-Dopamine depletion caused by ongoing inflammation results in worsening motor such as tremors, stiffness, and difficulty moving.
+Dopamine depletion caused by ongoing inflammation results in worsening motor symptoms such as tremors, stiffness, and difficulty moving.

 By addressing these inflammatory processes early on through lifestyle changes, anti-inflammatory medications, or therapies targeting specific pathways involved in neuroinflammation, people with Parkinson’s may potentially slow down the progression of their condition and improve their overall quality of life.